favonia/cloudflare-ddns/README.markdown

 ## 🧩 Docker Compose Special Setups

-These setups are additive changes on top of the basic Docker Compose template above.
+These setups are additive changes on top of the basic Docker Compose template in [Step 1: Updating the Compose File](#docker-compose-template).
 Each setup shows a minimal delta.
-For the exact behavior of each environment variable, see [`All Settings`](#all-settings).
+For the exact behavior of each environment variable, see [All Settings](#all-settings).

 ### 🔍️ Validation and Testing